 We took a ferry from Svendborg and arrived 75 minutes later at Aeroskobing, population 6,800.
 “Kobing” means trading town and refers to the city’s role in the Middle Ages as a commercial and maritime center.
 Ferries also run from Faaborg to Soby on the northern tip of Aero.

 As the ferry eases into the dock, visitors are treated to views of the low hills, the red terra cotta rooftops of the town and a colorful pop-bead string of small bathing huts on Vesterstrand, a long, narrow spit of land.
 We were told that these huts are treasured family heirlooms passed down within families.

 We rattled our luggage up the cobbled streets to our lodging, passing fairy-tale houses ganged together in long rows on either side of the narrow streets.
 Near the town’s main square, we arrive at a beautifully remodeled wash house in the courtyard of an 18th century manor.

-Booked through Airbnb, a peer-to-peer online accommodations site, this convenient base included a kitchen for meal preparation.
+Our vacation rental was a convenient base and included a kitchen for meal preparation.
 We drew from the island’s bounty of fruits, vegetables and fish for our first evening.
 Although there are plenty of eateries on the island, we purchased smoked halibut and herring from Aeroskobing Rogeri, a fish shop facing the harbor and prepared a “diner en plein air” in our own garden with new potatoes and fresh strawberries (jordbaer) bought from roadside stands.

 We enjoyed the serenity of the wash house, located on an interior courtyard, and—best of all—Collette, our host with a deep knowledge of the history and culture of the island.